Installation 1-183 (work of art)

 Artwork Info

-- Despite the number in the title, this installation is actually made up of 178 ceramic pillars.
-The other five are symbolic.
-The pillars may appear to look the same at first glance, but each one shows a unique pattern of wear on its surface.
-The pillars also vary in height from several inches to over six feet tall.
-The artist created the illusion of a long line of identical pillars that recede into the hillside.
+- The columns appear to look the same, but each one has a unique pattern of wear on its surface.
+The columns vary in height from several inches to over six feet tall.

 Learn More